 - Macaroni - You can use any pasta shells, but elbow macaroni just have that nostalgic charm.

-- Milk – Any unsweetened non-dairy milk works great in this recipe.
+- Milk - Any unsweetened plant based milk works great in this recipe.

 - Pumpkin puree - Use pumpkin puree or canned pumpkin.
 Do not use pumpkin pie filling, which has added sugar and spices.